ballerina-platform/module-ballerinax-hubspot.crm.object.feedback/README.md

    ```

    Replace the `<YOUR_CLIENT_ID>`, `<YOUR_REDIRECT_URI>` and `<YOUR_SCOPES>` with your specific value.
-2. Paste it in the browser and select your developer test account to intall the app when prompted.
+2. Paste it in the browser and select your developer test account to install the app when prompted.
    ![Account select](https://raw.githubusercontent.com/ballerina-platform/module-ballerinax-hubspot.crm.object.feedback/main/docs/resources/account-select.png)

 3. A code will be displayed in the browser.
 Copy the code.